Accessibility Info Mapper

 How to Utilise This Scanner

 Our tool utilises the Google Places API to scan your chosen area and filter out locations that already have confirmed accessibility statuses.
 You can now use the filter dropdown to specifically hunt for missing Entrance, Restroom, Parking, or Seating data.
 By submitting an approved edit for these missing details, you provide immediate assistance to future customers while maximising your Local Guide points.
+Whether you are exploring your own suburb or travelling somewhere new, this scanner ensures your mapping efforts are highly efficient and genuinely helpful.

 Why is the map showing zero results?